stellar/stellar-dbt-public/models/docs/universal.md

 XLM is the native asset to the network.
 XLM has no asset code or issuer representation and will instead be displayed with an asset type of 'native'
 {% enddocs %}

+{% docs asset_id %}
+The Farm Hash encoding of Asset Code + Asset Issuer + Asset Type.
+This field is optimized for cross table joins since integer joins are less expensive than the original asset id components.

+{% enddocs %}

 {% docs asset_code %}
 The 4 or 12 character code representation of the asset on the network.